A BIKE-FRIENDLY DOWNTOWN

 Visit www.curltroy.org to learn more and to register your team.

 Several downtown businesses offer great opportunities for recreation, as well.
-Whether you want to learn Japanese martial arts at Ohio Budokan, get your kids started in sports at Soccer Shots, combine biking and drinking on one of downtown's pedal pubs, or try rock climbing inside an old church at Urban Krag, you'll find plenty of unique ways to live an active lifestyle in downtown Dayton.
+Whether you want to learn Japanese martial arts at Ohio Budokan, combine biking and drinking on one of downtown's pedal pubs, or try rock climbing inside an old church at Urban Krag, you'll find plenty of unique ways to live an active lifestyle in downtown Dayton.

 RiverScape is a park where people of all ages come to listen to live music, enjoy cultural festivals, and enjoy the outdoors.
 It is also a place where both kids and adults can learn about Dayton’s history and the many inventions that were born here – including the cash register, the pop top can, and the Wright Brothers’ famous airplane.
 Festival Plaza features lovely flower gardens and reflecting pools and a playful, interactive fountain where kids can cool off on a hot summer day.
 In the winter, the RiverScape pavilion transforms into a winter wonderland complete with an ice skating rink.
 Learn more at metroparks.org.